scarson/laserfiche.github.io/src/docs/getting-started/guide_low-code-tools-v1/index.md

 The Laserfiche Cloud APIs follows the [OAuth 2.0 authorization model](../../api/authentication/guide_authenticate-to-the-laserfiche-api/).
 A low-code solution must first be registered in the Developer Console as an OAuth Service App.

-1. Follow this guide to [register an OAuth service app in the Developer Console with a long-lasting authorization key](../../api/authentication/guide_oauth-service/).
+1. Follow this guide to [register an OAuth service app in the Developer Console with a long-lasting Authorization Key](../../api/authentication/guide_oauth-service/).
 1. Create an HTTP action in your low-code solution to obtain an Access Token given a long-lasting `{authorizationKey}` obtained during the application registration.

    - ```xml